stevegrossi/stevegrossi.github.io/source/posts/2013-09-16-writing-clean-functions-and-methods.html.markdown

 ## The Fewer Arguments, the Better

 Martin doesn't, but I'd go so far as to say that **method arguments are a code smell**.
 Of course, they're frequently necessary and not always extraneous, but I can think of plenty of examples where a method is made more clear by removing an argument.
 Early on, I wrote helper methods like `author_full_name_for(article)` when `article.author_full_name` would have been clearer.
-The latter makes clear the domain of `author_full_name`--it's a property of articles--whereas the former is opaque as to what type of argument it's expecting.
+The latter makes clear the domain of `author_full_name`—it's a property of articles—whereas the former is opaque as to what type of argument it's expecting.

 Another tip is to **avoid flag arguments**.
 Not only are they opaque (in `format(a, b, true)`, what the heck does `true` do?), requiring future developers to reference the method whenever they need to call it, but they introduce needless complexity. **Methods should do exactly one thing each.** If the third boolean argument in the method above, say, includes an optional wrapper element, the method should be split into `format(a, b)` and `format_with_wrapper(a, b)`, the latter of which calls the former, avoiding duplication.
 Then there's no ambiguity about their purpose.